jichang/unionpdf/packages/react/README.md

    Also, it has build in support for undo/redo.

+5. Decoration Layer
+   This laywer is for showing dynamic decoration on pdf page, which won't save to pdf file

 ### How to write a pdf plugin

 A PDF Plugin is a component that can add specific functionalty to PDF document.
 In the [plugins folder](./src/plugins), there are several buildin plugins.